 A week in the life of a postgraduate on our MSc in Data Science

-Your teaching will be delivered by a team of world-class specialists in Data Science and Artificial Intelligence, led by one of the University’s Distinguished Chairs and a Global Highly Cited Researcher.
+Your teaching will be delivered by a team of world-class specialists in data science and artificial intelligence.
 You’ll learn through a combination of:

 - Group work